Remembering the forgotten history of the Women's Suffrage Movement's "Night of Terror"

 Following their release from prison, the former detainees joined their fellow activists in their on-going protests at the White House and continued their organizing work calling for a constitutional amendment.
 In total, the Silent Sentinels picketed six days a week in front of the White House for two and a half years, with nearly 2,000 women participating in the vigil at different times.
 All of the negative press attention around the suffragists' arrests and brutal treatment finally drove Wilson to act.
 In January 1918, Wilson declared that women's suffrage was urgently needed as a "war measure" and called on Congress to act.
 The next year, the Senate passed the suffrage amendment, which began a state-by-state fight to secure ratification by state legislatures.
 At long last, the 19th Amendment -- declaring that "the right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex" -- was adopted on August 18, 1920.

 When the amendment was finally ratified, little credit was given to the NWP or to the women who had to suffer such brutal treatment in the pursuit of the right to vote, even though, according to scholar Belinda A. Stillion Southard, "the campaign of the NWP was crucial toward securing the passage of the Nineteenth Amendment."
-Following its passage, many of the NWP's leading activists continued to right for women's rights and other social justice causes, including Alice Paul who later co-authored the Equal Rights Amendment (ERA).
+Following its passage, many of the NWP's leading activists continued to fight for women's rights and other social justice causes, including Alice Paul who later co-authored the Equal Rights Amendment (ERA).
 Others felt they simply had no more to give — including Burns, who never fully physically recovered from the Night of Terror and reportedly said, "I don’t want to do anything more.
 I think we have done all this for women, and we have sacrificed everything we possessed for them, and now let them fight for it now.
 I am not going to fight anymore."

 Today, too many people have forgotten — or have never learned — the story of the Night of Terror.
 The Occoquan Workhouse, which was later renamed the Lorton Reformatory, closed in 2001 but it will soon have a new life as the Lucy Burns Museum so this important history will not be lost.
 Renovations to the building began in June 2016, and planned exhibits include several in memory of the suffragists and their sacrifices.
 Most importantly, we must teach our children what the suffragists had to do in order to win the rights and privileges that we take for granted today, recalling that this one horrific night was just one day in a struggle which lasted for over 70 years.
 A Mighty Girl honors the memory of these brave women by doing our part to share their story, and we encourage you to do the same.
 To make it easier, we have showcased a variety of books and films for all ages below telling the stories of these heroic women.